2018 Notre Dame Fighting Irish football team

 The 2018 Notre Dame Fighting Irish football team represented the University of Notre Dame in the 2018 NCAA Division I FBS football season.
 The team was led by head coach Brian Kelly, who was in his ninth season at Notre Dame, and played its home games at Notre Dame Stadium in Notre Dame, Indiana.
 The Fighting Irish competed as an independent.

 Notre Dame, coming off a 10–3, Citrus Bowl-winning season in 2017, began the year ranked 12th in the AP Poll.
 In the first game of the year, they hosted rival No. 14 Michigan, in the first game played in the series since 2014.
 Notre Dame won by a score of 24–17.
 The Irish continued to impress fans, winning against ranked opponents Stanford and Virginia Tech, causing them to rise to third in the polls.
 Notre Dame finished the regular season with a perfect 12–0 record, and were ranked third in the final College Football Playoff rankings, earning them a spot in the national semifinal to be played at the Cotton Bowl against second-ranked Clemson.
 The Irish lost to the eventual national champion Tigers by a score of 30–3.
 Their final record of 12–1 and final ranking of 5th in the nation represented the program's best season since 2012.

 Quarterback Brandon Wimbush led the offense for the first three games, after which he was benched in favor of Ian Book.
 Book ended the year with 2,628 passing yards and 19 touchdowns.
-The running attack was led by Dexter Williams, who finished with 995 yards and 12 touchdowns.
+The running attack was led by Dexter Williams, finishing with 995 yards and 12 touchdowns.
 On defense, cornerback Julian Love was named a consensus first-team All-American, and defensive tackle Jerry Tillery also received All-America honors by several selectors.
 Head coach Brian Kelly was named AP Coach of the Year.

-Previous season

-The 2017 Notre Dame Fighting Irish football team finished 10–3, culminating the season with a 21–17 victory over LSU in the Citrus Bowl.
-Notre Dame began the season with a 49–16 win at Temple before a highly anticipated showdown with Georgia in Notre Dame under the lights, with the Bulldogs winning 20–19 in their first trip north of the Mason–Dixon line since 1965.
-Following the 1–1 start, the Irish would win seven consecutive times—including a 49–14 blowout of their rival USC at night and a 35–14 victory over NC State—that earned Brian Kelly's program a #3 ranking in the initial 2017 College Football Playoff rankings.
-After this win streak however, the team would lose 41–8 to the Miami Hurricanes in a primetime game at Hard Rock Stadium.
-Notre Dame, would then follow up 24–17 victory against Navy on senior day before finishing the season with a loss of 38–20 at Stanford.